-The following minimum requirements for room assignments are based upon the fact that these assignments are the major areas of radiographic competence.
-The student is required to complete the designated number of weeks in each radiographic area in order to develop clinical competence and then reinforce their skills.
+The following minimum requirements for room assignments are based on the major areas of radiographic competence.
+The student is required to complete the designated number of weeks in each radiographic area in order to develop clinical competence and reinforce their skills.

 The student should spend the first year of the clinical education phase developing competence in the procedures that coincide with the campus positioning course content that has and is currently being presented in lecture and laboratory simulations.
-The second year of the clinical phase is to be spent developing additional skills such as emergency room procedures and portable/surgery skills.
+The second year of the clinical phase is to be spent developing additional skills such as emergency room procedures, portable/surgery skills, and interventional procedures.
 The student is expected to continue to refine already developed competency skills.
 As such, students will rotate in similar areas at other facilities to refine those skills.
 NO exceptions are made to the clinical rotational schedule.
-The clinical integration schedule provides a means of establishing a connection between the didactic and clinical components of the Program.
+The clinical schedule provides a means of establishing a connection between the didactic and clinical components of the Program.